OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_pre_deployment.md

 :::

 There are various issues with Winkler at low oxygen concentrations that have been described in the bibliography:
- -	In waters with concentrations below 5 $\mu$mol/kg, high concentration of nitrite may cause a positive oxygen bias {cite}`Langdon2010`.
-In more recent articles, scientists even avoid using Winkler at concentrations below 20 $\mu$mol/kg {cite}`Thomsen2016`.
+ -	In waters with concentrations below 5 μmol kg<sup>-1</sup>, high concentration of nitrite may cause a positive oxygen bias {cite}`Langdon2010`.
+In more recent articles, scientists even avoid using Winkler at concentrations below 20 μmol kg<sup>-1</sup> {cite}`Thomsen2016`.
  -	Oxygen absorbed in the plastic of the Niskin bottles is transferred into the water sampled.
 This oxygen contamination increases the concentration obtained when follow Winkler method.
-It has been measured values of apparent concentration of 2 - 4 $\mu$mol/kg in the Pacific minimum zones, showing a significant positive bias {cite}`Garcia-Robledo2021`.
+It has been measured values of apparent concentration of 2 - 4 μmol kg<sup>-1</sup> in the Pacific minimum zones, showing a significant positive bias {cite}`Garcia-Robledo2021`.
  -	Presence of extremely low concentrations of oxygen concentrations (nmol levels) in areas like the core of the Peruvian oxygen minimum zones.

 Thus, when working in these areas, it is recomended to do: